A Life In The Sunshine Reviews/Blurbs

 image

 Libraries seeking autobiographies from African American authors who review their encounters with prejudice, their mindsets for perseverance and overcoming limitations, will find A Life in the Sunshine uplifting, thought-provoking, and absorbing.
-As a lesson plan in survival and values-building, A Life in the Sunshine shines.
+As a lesson plan in survival and values-building, A Life in the Sunshine shines with its powerful narrative and relatable life lessons that resonate with many readers.

 Diane Donovan, Senior Reviewer Midwest Book Review